-- Academic Platinum Overall EMs in each class.
+- Academic Platinum Overall EMs in each class which requires between a 96% and 100% average of student work.
 The designation of Academic Platinum is viewed as the compilation of the entire year's work.
-High academic standards and personal integrity are some of the attributes considered in this award.
-This designation is at the sole discretion of the teacher for each class. - Academic Gold Overall Ms and EMs in each class - Academic Silver Student meets all NWEA individual growth targets for the fall, winter and spring NWEA testing.
+High academic standards and personal integrity are some of the attributes considered in this award. - Academic Gold Mastery in each class which requires a minimum of a 90.0% in every single class.